Empire (Kasabian album)

-Empire is the second album by British rock band Kasabian, released in August 2006.
-The album went on to No. 1 in the UK Albums Chart upon its release and was preceded by the release of new single "Empire" on 24 July 2006.
+Empire is the second studio album by British rock band Kasabian, released on 28 August 2006.
+The album peaked at No. 1 on the UK Albums Chart and was preceded by the release of the title track single "Empire" on 24 July 2006.

 According to Tom Meighan in an interview on the album with the NME in early 2006, "Empire" is a word used by the band to describe something that is good.
 As of 3 May 2017 the album has sold over 800,000 copies in the band's home country of the UK.

 Empire was the first full Kasabian album to feature drummer Ian Matthews, who was recruited in 2005.
 Lead songwriter and guitarist Christopher Karloff left the band in early 2006, during recording of the album, having contributed the music for three tracks.

 Composition

 Tracks

 The album opens with the title track, beginning with a recording left on one of the band members' mobile phone answering services.
-The song features a prominent string section and has drawn comparisons to The Killers and Slade, and incorporates a bridge with a sound collage and backing vocals from Joana Glaza of Joana and the Wolf.
+The song features a prominent string section and has drawn comparisons to The Killers and Slade, and incorporates a bridge with a sound collage and backing vocals from Joana Glaza (then-of Joana and the Wolf).
 "Shoot The Runner" is a glam rock song in swing time which features Tom Meighan and Sergio Pizzorno trading lead vocals, as well as a Euro-disco style bridge.
 "Last Trip (In Flight)" was regarded as "Beatles-in-Marrakech psychedelia", followed by the sunshine pop track "Me Plus One", featuring Pizzorno on lead vocals.

 "Sun Rise Light Flies" has been compared to "L.S.F" from the band's debut album, with a faster tempo, strings and "airy vocals" from Meighan and Pizzorno.
 The brief track "Apnoea", deriving its name from sleep apnea was labelled as having a 'lego-techno instrumental'.
 "By My Side", one of the few tracks to feature writing credits from Christopher Karloff was described as "a memorable, lush tune that suggests what it would sound like if James Bond film themes had proper B-sides".
 "Stuntman" has a strong rave influence, starting off with a "hard and fast dance beat and then adds keys and a fantastic rhythm section to it".
 In 2009, it was included on the compilation album Brand Neu!, citing its influence from the krautrock band Neu!.

 The penultimate track "British Legion" is an acoustic ballad showcasing the band's "surprisingly tender gentle side", featuring Pizzorno on lead vocals and bassist Chris Edwards playing a Wurlitzer piano.
 The closing track "The Doberman" was highly praised by critics, considered an "epic, Morricone-tinged closer" and compared to a "big-budget season finale" that opens with "country-tinged guitars" and "builds and builds with a retro-tinged hippie feel", featuring a time signature change at its climax topped off with a trumpet solo by Gary Alesbrook, who would become a regular recording and touring member of the band after the album's release.